fleetdm/fleet/docs/REST API/rest-api.md

 `POST /api/v1/fleet/login`

-> This API endpoint is not available to SSO users, since email/password login is disabled for SSO users.
+> This API endpoint is not available to SSO users, since email/password login is disabled for SSO
+> users.
 To get an API token for an SSO user, you can use the Fleet UI.

+> While this endpoint is used by the Fleet UI to log users in with MFA (via email verification)
+> enabled (by setting the `supports_email_verification` body paramter to `true`), clients other than
+> the Fleet UI won't be able to finish the MFA process.
+Users with MFA, similar to SSO users, should
+> log into the Fleet UI and retrieve an API token from there instead of using the login endpoint.

 #### Parameters